eluv-io/elv-live/README.md

     npm run serve
     ```

-    Your site is now running at `http://localhost:8086`.
+    Web Application is now running locally at `http://localhost:8086`.

     *Note: The main event page is `http://localhost:8086/d457a576/rita-ora` as the baseurl is set to d457a576 before the launch.

-Web Application is now running locally at http://localhost:8086/

 ## File Structure